 CHRIST CHURCH, NAILSEA

-At Christ Church we are well into our second year of praying for the roads in our parish in a systematic way.
+At Christ Church we are now in the third 2-year cycle where we pray for the roads in our parish in a systematic way.
 Approximately five roads are selected each month for the whole church to pray for, at services and meetings where appropriate, and in our private prayers.
 A card is put through each door in those roads telling people that we shall be praying for their road.
 They are invited to tell us if there is anything or anyone they would particularly like us to pray about.
 Contact details are given so that they can write, phone or email.

 The card also invites them to join us in church on the 1st Sunday of “their” month, when their roads will be prayed for.
 Sometimes there are shops, schools, doctors, commercial businesses, as well as people in their homes.